archrave/Personality-test-app/README.md

 - Editor (VS Code or Android Studio)

 ## Instructions
-To run this app on a virtual machine(mobile emulator), your android device or your web browser, just lcone the project, open your terminal inside that folder and use this command: flutter run
+To run this app on a virtual machine (mobile emulator), your android device or your web browser, just clone the project, open your terminal inside that folder and use this command: flutter run

-(Must have flutter in the system PATH and USB Debugging enabled if you're using an Andriod device)
+(Must have flutter in the system PATH, and USB Debugging enabled if you're using an Andriod device)